XarkLabs/Xosera/REFERENCE.md

 `XR_BLIT_SRC_A` and `XR_BLIT_DST_D` pointers will decrement on each use and shifting will be to the right (LSB to MSB).
 So this means when setting up a blitter operation they need to be pointing to the last word of the image (inclusive, since not pre-decremented).
-Also `DECR` will also reverse the edge used by the first and last word masks (to be the right and left edges respectively, since each line will be drawn right to left).
+Also `DECR` will also reverse the edge used by the first and last word masks (to be the right and left edges respectively, sicne each line will be drawn right to left).
 However, even in `DECR` mode, the `XR_BLIT_MOD_A`, `XR_BLIT_MOD_B` and `XR_BLIT_MOD_D` values will still be added each line (so typically they would be negated).